 Cooks – provide all meals (breakfast/lunch/dinner) including special dietary needs or preferences

 Porters – carry all of your food and gear, but may also have varying duties including positions such as waiter, camp crew, toilet porter, summit porter and medical porter

 How much do I tip and how?

 It is ideal to have a tipping ceremony during the last meal on the mountain or at the descent gate.
 Tips can be placed in individual envelopes with the climbers giving them directly to each crew person.

-The tipping ranges below are per group, not per climber:
+The tipping ranges below are per crew member and paid per group, not per climber:

 Senior guide: $15-20 per day

 Cook: $12-15 per day

 Waiter: $10-12 per day

 Local Moshi Adventures will inform all climbers as to how many crew members will be participating in their climb.